WenjieDu/PyPOTS/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 PyPOTS supports imputation, classification, clustering, forecasting, and anomaly detection tasks on multivariate partially-observed time series with missing values.
 The table below shows the availability of each algorithm in PyPOTS for different tasks.
-The symbol ✅ indicates the algorithm is available for the corresponding task (note that models will be continuously updated in the future to handle tasks that are not currently supported.
-Stay tuned❗️).
+The symbol `✅` indicates the algorithm is available for the corresponding task, and you could click `✅` to jump to the code example of the algorithm on the task.
+Note that models will be continuously updated in the future to handle tasks that are not currently supported.
+Stay tuned!

 🌟 Since **v0.2**, all neural-network models in PyPOTS has got hyperparameter-optimization support.
 This functionality is implemented with the `Optuna <https://github.com/optuna/optuna>`_ framework.
 You may want to refer to our time-series